Mte90/PenMode-QT/Readme.md

 #PenMode-QT

-Frontend made it with pyqt
+Frontend made it with pyqt.

+Require python 3!